TAKE $15 OFF YOUR FIRST ORDER OF $50 OR MORE WITH CODE FARE_WELL

 “May you live in interesting times.”

 —ancient Chinese curse

-But over the last fifty years, disease outbreaks like COVID-19, Ebola, and Swine Flu have occurred at an increasing rate.
-Epidemiologists have linked this increase in outbreaks to industrial agriculture, development, and the deforestation that comes with them.
+In the last fifty years, disease outbreaks like COVID, Ebola, and Swine Flu have occurred at an increasing rate.
+Scientists studying these outbreaks have linked them to industrial agriculture, development, and deforestation.

-A few hundred years ago, Belgian colonists rushed to build railroads and cities in Congo.
-During the process, a strain of lentivirus commonly found in chimpanzees, which were hunted for meat, quietly adapted to human physiology.
+A couple centuries ago, Belgian colonists rushed to clear wild areas in Congo for building railroads and cities.
+In the process, a strain of lentivirus commonly found in chimpanzees, which were then hunted for meat, quietly adapted and spread throughout the human population.

-The results of this adaptation were measles and tuberculosis outbreaks, and later, the Human Immunodeficiency Virus (HIV).
+The tragic results of this careless ecological destruction were first mass outbreaks of measles and tuberculosis and, later, the Human Immunodeficiency Virus (HIV).

-Similarly, in the 1760s, the East India Company colonized the Sundarban Wetlands.
-Over a century, British colonists replaced 90 percent of its impenetrable marshes with settlements and rice farms.
+With similar fashion, the East India Company colonized the Sundarban Wetlands in the 1760s.
+Over the course of a century, British colonists replaced 90 percent of its impenetrable marshes with settlements and rice farms.

 “A study in 12 countries,” reports Sonia Shah, a reporter for The Nation, “found that mosquito species that carry human pathogens are twice as common in deforested areas compared to intact forests.”
 Another study in the Amazon indicated a 50 percent increase in malaria diagnoses for every 4 percent increase in deforestation.